yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Notes

-- Although your Yggdrasil configuration will persist, the Yggdrasil package itself does not survive an upgrade of the EdgeRouter firmware.
-You must reinstall it after a system upgrade.
+- Although your Yggdrasil configuration will persist, the Yggdrasil package itself **does not** survive an upgrade of the EdgeRouter firmware.
+You must reinstall Yggdrasil after a system upgrade.
 - After upgrading firmware and reinstalling Yggdrasil, use `load` to reload your configuration and then `commit` to make it effective again.
 Do not run `save` until after you have reloaded your configuration.

 ## Installation